terwer/siyuan-plugin-publisher/README.md

 **It may be migrated to the official forward proxy to achieve zero configuration in the future, but for now you must set it yourself, you can follow the progress here.**

+- Progress 1: The Yuque and Notion platforms have used the built-in forward proxy and do not need to be configured.

 ## Platform List

 Names not listed in order